 Other medications may include:

 - antispasmodics to control muscle spasms in the bladder

-Treatment of underlying conditions usually results in relief of pain.
+Treatment of the cause usually results in pain relief.